-- Keep finger nails short and clean. - Wash your hands thoroughly with liquid soap and warm running water, especially after going to the toilet and before preparing or eating food. - Use a separate towel to dry your hands, this should be washed daily.
-Make sure this is not used by other members of the household or visitors. - After you have had an episode of diarrhoea, close the toilet seat lid before flushing, this will reduce spread onto surrounding surfaces. - Clean hard surfaces in toilets/bathrooms, e.g. taps, toilet flush, door handles, soap dispenser, at least daily using household bleach following the directions on the label (generally 1 part bleach to 10 parts cold water). - To prevent contamination of hands, the sink and surrounding environment, do not rinse soiled linen and clothing by hand. - Soiled clothing or linen should be washed as soon as possible, separately from other items, on a pre-wash cycle in the washing machine, followed by a wash cycle on the highest temperature advised on the label. - If possible, have a shower or bath every day as C. difficile can be present on other areas of your body. - Where possible, stay at home until you have been free from diarrhoea for 48 hours and passed a formed stool, or your bowel habit has returned to normal, to prevent spreading it to other people. - Do not take medicines to stop your diarrhoea as this will stop C. difficile being cleared from your body, unless prescribed by your doctor.
+- Keep finger nails short and clean. - Wash hands thoroughly with liquid soap and warm running water, especially after going to the toilet and before preparing or eating food. - Use a separate towel to dry hands, this should be washed daily.
+Make sure this is not used by other members of the household or visitors. - After an episode of diarrhoea, close the toilet seat lid before flushing, this will reduce spread onto surrounding surfaces. - Clean hard surfaces in toilets/bathrooms, e.g. taps, toilet flush, door handles, soap dispenser, at least daily using household bleach following the directions on the label (generally 1 part bleach to 10 parts cold water). - To prevent contamination of hands, the sink and surrounding environment, do not rinse soiled linen and clothing by hand. - Soiled clothing or linen should be washed as soon as possible, separately from other items, on a pre-wash cycle in the washing machine, followed by a wash cycle on the highest temperature advised on the label. - If possible, have a shower or bath every day as C. difficile can be present on other areas of the body. - Where possible, stay at home until free from diarrhoea for 48 hours and have passed a formed stool, or bowel habit has returned to normal, to prevent spreading it to other people. - Do not take medicines to stop diarrhoea as this will stop C. difficile being cleared from the body, unless prescribed by a doctor. - Drink plenty of fluids to prevent dehydration unless fluid restricted. - Visitors, including pregnant women and children, are not at risk if they are healthy.

-- Drink plenty of fluids to prevent dehydration. - Visitors, including pregnant women and children, are not at risk if they are healthy. - Once recovered, there is no risk to other people. - If you have been given a C. difficile card, please show it to healthcare professionals.
-The card lets healthcare professionals know that you have had C. difficile and if you need any treatment with antibiotics in the next 12 months, they will choose a type of antibiotic to help prevent your symptoms of diarrhoea returning.
+- Once recovered, there is no risk to other people. - If given a C. difficile card, please show it to healthcare professionals.
+The card lets healthcare professionals know about the C. difficile and if treatment with antibiotics is needed in the next 12 months, they will choose a type of antibiotic to help prevent the symptoms of diarrhoea returning.